What are the responsibilities and job description for the Bilingual DV Advocate position at Metropolitan Family Services?

 QUALIFICATIONS:

-- Required: High School diploma or GED equivalent plus 4 years’ work experience or Associate’s degree plus 2 years’ work experience, preferably in the field of gender-based violence or a social services-related capacity.
+- Required: High School diploma or GED equivalent plus 4 years’ work experience in case management, crisis intervention, or related to the field of domestic violence or

-- Preferred: Bachelor’s degree in Social Work, Psychology, Human Services, or a related field.
+Associate’s degree plus 2 years’ work experience, preferably in the field of gender-basedviolence or a social services-related capacity. - Preffered: Bachelor’s degree in Social Work, Psychology, Human Services, or a related field.
 Experience in social services and/or the field of gender-based violence

 Illinois Certified Domestic Violence Professional (CDVP) certification preferred. - Training: 40-hour Domestic Violence training preferred at time of hire.
 This training is required at first opportunity upon hire and must be completed prior to any contact.